-The internet is filled with online dangers and, as a parent, you need to prioritize teaching your children about internet privacy and safety.
+With the proliferation of the internet, online privacy issues are becoming increasingly common.
+The internet is filled with online dangers, and, as a parent, you need to prioritize teaching your children about internet privacy and safety.

 Allowing a child to surf the web unsupervised is exponentially more dangerous than allowing unlimited TV time.
 While both are detrimental to their mental and emotional development, online threats outweigh the dangers of TV by far.

 Top Dangers Of The Internet For Kids

 In this article, we are going to list the 10 biggest online dangers for kids, how much damage they can cause, and what parents can do to keep their children safe.